 - Cost BP 13.8 bn US$ in damages @ January 2015 New Orleans courts

-- Separately the Clean Water Act penalties would come on top of the more than US$ 42 bn that BP set aside or spent for clean-up, compensation and fines.
+- Additionally the Clean Water Act penalties would come on top of the more than US$ 42 bn that BP set aside or spent for clean-up, compensation and fines.

-- By the time you are not Friends but rather Enemies, and in Court?
+- By the time you are not Friends but rather big Enemies, and in Court?

 - Because of all the claims from neighbouring countries due to environmental damages caused by a/your major oil spill.